Back to Top

 : NEEDLING TECHNIQUES 1

 This class is the first course of a two-course laboratory sequence training students in the needling of major points of the body.
-Students practice needle insertion on the most common treatment points.
-Emphasis is placed on refinement of point location skills and development of special insertion and manipulation techniques.
+Emphasis is placed on developing skills in increasingly sophisticated needling techniques.

 : NEEDLING TECHNIQUES 2